5 Creative Marketing Ideas to Try in 2021

 Rise at Seven, a creative SEO and digital PR agency from Sheffield is my favourite source of creative PR campaign ideas.
 I’ve been following Carrie (CEO) from day one, and they’ve been a great inspiration for all my digital PR activities.

-What makes those folks different from any other SEO agencies I know is their creative approach to link building (which is a vital growth factor for your site’s organic visibility – in case you didn’t know!).
+What makes those folks different from any other SEO agencies I know is their creative approach to link building (which is a vital growth factor for your site’s organic visibility.
+You can monitor your backlinks using popular SEO tools such as Linkio).
 Rise at Seven are, in fact, excellent at earning backlinks by designing viral PR campaigns that media sites LOVE.
 Their most famous work is known as “Christmas Tinner”, which was released by the UK-based video games retailer, Game:

 Essentially, this campaign was saying that gamers would be so engrossed in actually playing all their games, sat in their gaming chairs, and setting up their new consoles (bought from Game!) on Christmas day, that they would need a speedy solution to festive food.